-Scriptures for Healing: The Disciples
+Scriptures for Healing: the Disciples in Action

-The disciples are the close circle of Jesus’ hand-picked followers that He was training to believe what He believed and to do the works that He did which included the "children's bread" - healing and deliverance.
+The disciples are the close circle of Jesus hand-picked followers that He was training to believe what He believed and to do the works that He did which included the "children's bread" - healing and deliverance.
 The Holy Spirit recorded occasions which demonstrate both their success and their failure while they were still "babes in Christ."
 This is certainly intended to be an encouragement to us: We too are disciples, hand-picked by Jesus and we too experience failure along with success.
 May we learn from both.

 Lessons the Disciples Can Teach Us